Vehicle registration plates of Hong Kong

 Vehicle registration plates in Hong Kong are managed by the Transport Department of Hong Kong.
+The vehicle registration system in Hong Kong is independent from those of Mainland China and Macau.
+Hong Kong's official UN road code is HK, as of June 2024.

+Having been a British territory until 1997, number plates in Hong Kong comply with British Standard BS AU 145a, remaining similar to those of the United Kingdom.
 The physical number plates are not provided by the government but are made to order by garages.
-The vehicle registration system in Hong Kong is independent from that of Mainland China and Macau.

 Overview

 Each vehicle must display two registration plates: one at the front, and one at the rear of the vehicle.
 The front plate has black characters on a white background, and the rear plate has black characters on a yellow background.
 The height of the letters and numerals are not less than 8 cm (3.1 in) and not more than 11 cm (4.3 in).
 The plates should comply with British Standard B.S.
 145a, and have permanently marked on the plate the specification number "B.S.
 AU 145a".

 Numbering system

 Vehicles of the Chief Executive do not have registration plates.
 Instead, they have the Emblem of Hong Kong in front and at the rear.
 During British administration, the vehicle of the Governor bore the St Edward's Crown emblem.